-- Between Victoria Day and Thanksgiving Day weekends, there are two airbnb listings on this property (cabin and yurt).
+- Between mid-May and mid-October, there are two airbnb listings on this property (cabin and yurt).
 For both guest privacy and COVID safety, both listings are never booked concurrently.
-When I get a reservation on one, the other is blocked off for those dates so that guests can be assured they will have exclusive access to the property, its features and amenities.
+When I get a reservation on one, the other is blocked off for those dates so that guests can be assured they will have exclusive use of the property, its features and amenities.

-- Guests share use of the the 50 acre property and its features with the hosts.
-There is sufficient space for safe physical distancing to be maintained at all times.
-Hosts do not use guest amenities (e.g., sauna, outdoor shower) during the time guests are staying or within the 2 days preceding their stay.
+- Guests share use of the the 50 acre property and its features with the host.
+There is ample space outdoors for safe physical distancing to be maintained.
+Host does not use guest amenities (e.g., sauna, outdoor shower) while guests are staying or within the 2 days preceding their stay.

-- Guests are responsible for bringing sufficient hand sanitizer, disinfectant wipes and other such supplies for their own use.
+- Guests are responsible for bringing a mask and sufficient hand sanitizer, disinfectant wipes and other such supplies for their own use.

 Guests should understand that some features and amenities (e.g., breakfast option, sauna) may become unavailable on short notice depending on current regulations in force and/or host’s discretion.